TaoSunVoyage/Road_Segmentation_ML/Tao's folder/weights/README.md

-This is the folder for storing weights.
+This is the folder for weights.